 Angioedema caused by infection are addressed by treating the underlying infection.

-2 antagonist (limited evidence).
-Immune modulation or immunosuppressant therapies are used in certain treatment-resistant cases, e.g. cyclosporine, azathioprine or methotrexate (2 – 4, 11).
+In their chronic phases histaminergic angioedema can be treated with non-sedating antihistamines, the doses of which may be increased when disease control is suboptimal, or combined with a leukotriene receptor antagonist (montelukast, limited evidence) or H2 antagonist (limited evidence).
+Immune modulation or immunosuppressant therapies are used in certain treatment-resistant cases, e.g. cyclosporine, azathioprine or methotrexate (2) – (4, 11).
 Similarly, anti-inflammatory drugs and antibiotics such as sulphasalazine, dapsone and hydroxychloroquine are used with varying degrees of effect and evidence (4, 11).
-Systemic corticosteroids are often effective, but due to their long-term side effects should be used only briefly in case of flare-ups or when acute treatment is required (3 – 5, 11).
-Plasmapheresis and intravenous immunoglobulin are used in rare cases (3 – 5).
+Systemic corticosteroids are often effective, but due to their long-term side effects should be used only briefly in case of flare-ups or when acute treatment is required (3) – (5, 11).
+Plasmapheresis and intravenous immunoglobulin are used in rare cases (3) – (5).
 In clinical trials and off-label at the clinic omalizumab is used for the treatment of both chronic urticaria and histaminergic angioedema with good effect.
 As yet, the drug is approved only for the treatment of asthma (42).

 Follow-up and treatment of patients with chronic angioedema are often conducted by the GP, an allergologist, pulmonary specialist or dermatologist.
 Patients whose angioedema has a systemic cause are followed up and treated by medical specialists, e.g. within the fields of rheumatology, endocrinology (thyroid disease), pulmonary medicine or paediatrics.
-Educating the patient forms a significant part of the treatment (
+Educating the patient forms a significant part of the treatment (4).